 It is that time of year… Halloween!
 I know there are a lot of people out there whose favourite holiday is Halloween.
 They enjoy going all out and decorating their homes in terrifying ghosts and ghouls.
 Personally, I prefer to keep things more on the traditional and non-scary side.
 I love to use pumpkins, flowers, branches, hay and cornstalks to create my Halloween outdoor theme.
-Below I’ve included 5 decor ideas to help inspire you if you are having difficulty coming up with your Halloween theme.
+Below I’ve included 5 easy outdoor Halloween decor ideas to help inspire you if you are having difficulty coming up with your Halloween theme.

 5 Non-Carving Pumpkin Ideas